 After all, I’m 47, and I’ve got fewer years in front of me than I do behind.

-The first NXT show of 2020 has changed this viewpoint and reaffirmed my love in all things wrazzlin’.
+The first NXT Review of 2020 has changed this viewpoint and reaffirmed my love in all things wrazzlin’.

 It’s no exaggeration to say this card was stacked and has already laid down the marker for the level you’re going to need to be at if you want to be considered Match of the Year worthy.
 It’s also set the bar for what we can and what we shall expect from the product every seven days.